Top Reasons You Should Visit Morocco’s Atlas Mountains at Least Once in Your Lifetime

 Natural Feature, Ski Resort

-Although it’s less than 80km (50mi) from Marrakech, Oukaïmeden is Africa’s highest ski resort.
+Although it’s less than 80km (50mi) from Marrakech, Oukaïmeden is the highest ski resort in Africa.
 Snow conditions are at their best in January and February.
 Six drag lifts accommodate beginners and improvers; those demanding a steeper gradient can jump on a chairlift to reach the most challenging run in the resort – or venture off-piste with a guide.